SystemsApproach/5G/ran.rst

 implementation choice, and the result is intended to be 3GPP-compliant.
-This means that 3GPP-defined interfaces still apply to inter-module communication, and while we do not focus on the details of those interfaces in this book, it is good to be aware that those interfaces exist. :numref:`Figure %s <fig-3gpp>` shows those interfaces overlayed on the disaggregated components introduced throughout this chapter.
+This means that 3GPP-defined interfaces still apply to inter-module communication, and while we do not focus on the details of those interfaces in this book, it is good to be aware that they exist. :numref:`Figure %s <fig-3gpp>` shows those interfaces overlayed on the disaggregated components introduced throughout this chapter.

 .. _fig-3gpp:
 .. figure:: figures/Slide38.png